drshahizan/SECP3843/submission/maizatulafrina/question1/question1.md

 To ensure seamless integration between the Django web framework, a JSON dataset provided in this project, and the MySQL and MongoDB databases, few servers need to be setup and configure.

+**1. Django**
+   - Open Command Prompt and run `pip install Django` command.
+   - Then, run `django-admin startproject inspection` command to create Django project.
+   - Next step, in order to create a django app inside the folder, run `python manage.py startapp inspectionApp`.
+This is where we can define all the models for MySQL and MongoDB.
+   - The other packages that need to be installed are mysqlclient and djongo.
+To install mysqlclient, run `pip install django

+**2. MySQL**
+    -

 ## Question 1 (b)